- SRD Reference: Decide what the world that surrounds the protagonists is like.

 - Rules Reference: pg 21 (Fate Core Systems Book)

 Note: Also, keep in mind that your game can start with one scale and then grow or shrink as is needed for your story and it may change from arc to arc.
-Scale is something that players will not have to deal with again, but the GM will have use of this during the Storytelling and Campaign Planning Guide.
+Once decided, scale is generally something that players will not have to deal with again, but the GM will have use of this during the Storytelling and Campaign Planning Guide.

 The 3 Notes to Tune the Scale of Your Campaign